-- 8.2 Separate procedures apply if: - 8.2.1 the Head permanently excludes or requires the removal of a pupil from the School and the parents seek a review of that decision.
-See the School's Expulsion, Removal and Review Policy; or - 8.2.2 To complaints by pupils.
+Separate procedures apply if:

+- the Head permanently excludes or requires the removal of a pupil from the School and the parents seek a review of that decision.
+See the School's Expulsion, Removal and Review Policy; or - To complaints by pupils.
 These are handled by Form Tutors of Heads of Year in the first instance.
-For complaints from boarders, please refer to the
+For complaints from boarders, please refer to the Boarding

-Boarding Policy and Statement, The Boys' Boarding Handbook and the Girls' Boarding Handbook.
+Policy and Statement, The Boys' Boarding Handbook and the Girls' Boarding Handbook.

-8.2.3 Parents requiring assistance with making a complaint at any stage of the procedure (for example, because of a disability) should contact Head.PA@heathmount.org.
-If the Head's PA is unavailable or is the subject of the complaint, please contact office@heathmount.org.
+Parents requiring assistance with making a complaint at any stage of the procedure (for example, because of a disability) should contact Head.PA@heathmount.org.
+If the Head's PA is unavailable or is the subject of the complaint, please contact MorterC@heathmount.org, our HR Officer.